 - Management agreements with Kempinski.
 MAF Properties has two separate management agreements with Kempinski, appointing Kempinski as the exclusive operator and manager of the Kempinski Hotels in the Mall of the Emirates and in the Bahrain City Centre shopping mall.
 Under the terms of these agreements, Kempinski carries out all duties required to manage, operate and market the hotels efficiently, including in relation to the appointment and dismissal of employees, in exchange for an incentive fee based on the success of each hotel.
 In addition, under separate technical and pre-opening services agreements in respect of each of the hotels and a marketing and central services agreement in respect of the Mall of the Emirates, Kempinski provides consultancy services in relation to the design and set-up of the hotels and ongoing "back-of-house" functions such as marketing and reservations, for which Kempinski is entitled to separate remuneration. - Management agreements with Accor.
 MAF Properties has entered into separate management agreements with Accor, appointing Accor as the exclusive operator and manager of the City Centre Hotel and Residence at Deira City Centre, the Barsha IBIS Hotel, the Suite Novotel, the IBIS Hotel and Novotel at Port Saeed and the IBIS Hotel on Rigga Road, Deira.
 The terms of the management agreements with Accor are similar to those of the management agreements with Kempinski described above and also cover the provision of centralised "back-of-house" functions.
 In exchange for the provision of its services, Accor receives a monthly basic management fee as well as an incentive fee based on the success of each hotel.
 In addition to the management agreements, MAF Properties has entered into separate technical assistance contracts with Accor, pursuant to which Accor provides consultancy services in relation to the design and setup of the hotels. - Management agreements with Starwood (Sheraton).
 MAF Properties changed the operator of the former Pullman Mall of the Emirates to Sheraton Mall of the Emirates under a management agreement with Starwoods (Sheraton) at the beginning of 2013.
-See "-Sheraton Mall of the Emirates, Dubai" for further details.
+The contract term is 15 years.
+Sheraton's compensation includes base and incentive fees which are paid in exchange for the provision of its services which includes property management, food and beverage outlet and banquet management, hiring and termination of staff, sales and marketing and finance and accounting in line with the global brand standards and practices of five star hotels.